electron-userland/electron-builder/docs/Options.md

 | signingHashAlgorithms | <a name="WinBuildOptions-signingHashAlgorithms"></a>Array of signing algorithms used.
 Defaults to `['sha1', 'sha256']`
 | icon | <a name="WinBuildOptions-icon"></a>The path to application icon.
 Defaults to `build/icon.ico` (consider using this convention instead of complicating your configuration).
 | legalTrademarks | <a name="WinBuildOptions-legalTrademarks"></a>The trademarks and registered trademarks.
+| certificateSubjectName | <a name="WinBuildOptions-certificateSubjectName"></a>The name of the subject of the signing certificate.
+Required only for EV Code Signing and works only on Windows.
+| rfc3161TimeStampServer | <a name="WinBuildOptions-rfc3161TimeStampServer"></a>The URL of the RFC 3161 time stamp server.
+Defaults to `http://timestamp.comodoca.com/rfc3161`.

 <a name="NsisOptions"></a>
 ### `.build.nsis`